jennetd/jet-charge-tagger/README.md

 # Jet Charge Tagger

-A toolkit to train and utilize a dynamic graph convolutional neural network model named as the "jet charge tagger", to predict the electric charge of large-radius jets at the Large Hadron Collider.
-The model architecture is inspired by [ParticleNet](https://arxiv.org/abs/1902.08570).
+A toolkit to train and utilize a Dynamic Graph Convolutional Neural Network model named as the "jet charge tagger", to predict the electric charge of large-radius jets at the Large Hadron Collider.

+The details about the tagger can be found in the official publication from the CMS Collaboration along with the approved results on the [CERN CDS server](https://cds.cern.ch/record/2904357/files/DP2024_044.pdf).
+The tagger's model architecture is inspired by [ParticleNet](https://arxiv.org/abs/1902.08570).

 -----
 ## Requirements